QuestNetwork/qd-social-ts/README.md

 qDesk Social offers the ability to share posts and information about yourself and make connections with other people.
 You can have a public profile, granular privacy settings or invite only. qDesk Social is a module for [qDesk](https://github.com/QuestNetwork/qDesk) and it's built on [Quest OS](https://github.com/QuestNetwork/quest-os-js) which makes use of the [Interplanetary Filesystem](https://ipfs.io), [IPFS GossipSub](https://blog.ipfs.io/2020-05-20-gossipsub-v1.1/) and [qDesk](https://github.com/QuestNetwork/qDesk), our window platform based on [Angular10](https://angular.io/).

 We're not planning to make this a decentralized version of "Facebook" or "Twitter".
-We're crating the real deal and we feel like those premium platforms are more like the "for kids" version of what they should actually be.
+We're crating the real deal, a trustless, decentralized and open source framework for custom social networks.

 [qDesk](https://github.com/QuestNetwork/qDesk) works in the browser, as an Electron on Windows, Mac and Linux and Android using Cordova.

 Check out other [Awesome Quest Network dApps](https://github.com/QuestNetwork/awesome/blob/master/README.md)!

 ## Security
+us
 ![Completion 1.0.0](https://img.shields.io/badge/OAEP-4096%20Bit-green) ![EC](https://img.shields.io/badge/EC-P&#8208;521-green) ![AES](https://img.shields.io/badge/AES-256%20Bit-yellow)

 [Quest OS](https://github.com/QuestNetwork/quest-os-js) uses [4096 Bit RSA-OAEP](https://en.wikipedia.org/wiki/RSA_(cryptosystem)#Operation) encryption, [256 Bit AES-CBC](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) encryption and [NIST P-521 EC](https://en.wikipedia.org/wiki/Elliptic-curve_cryptography#Fast_reduction_(NIST_curves)) signatures.